PeterNaydenov/dt-toolbox/README.md

 ```

-## Models
+## Data-types

-The library can spread data-selection as different data-models.
-Let's see how initial data will be interpreted in available models.
+The library can spread data-selection as different data-types.
+Let's see how initial data will be interpreted in available data-types.
 Here is our initial `standard`(std) data:
 ```js
 const data = {
                       name: 'Peter'